How to Invest in Fractional Shares

 - In order to mitigate your risks, you decide that you want to invest in 20 companies at £50 each.

 - However, this would be virtually impossible when using a traditional stock broker – as each company will have a different share price.

 - This is especially the case if investing in a basket of US shares, as stock prices are typically in the hundreds of dollars.

 As such, you are going to be left with a highly uneven portfolio, which in turn, will negatively impact your ability to diversify.

-Once again, these hindrances are not in play when buying fractional shares.
+Once again, these hindrances are not in play when purchasing fractional shares.
 This is because you are able to specify the exact amount that you wish to invest.
 As long as you meet the broker’s minimum investment amount, diversification has never been easier.